tbpe-public/pdfsplitter/README.md

 # Running it
 Call the executable from a batch file in the directory where you have a PDF file you'd like to split.

+# Errata
+I threw this together in a couple of days so it's pretty hodgepodge.
+But it works and is good for demo purposes and as a proof of concept and can be incorporated into other applications.